 Looking for a Quick Solution?

 If you're looking for a quick solution, you could commission your own design work on Envato Studio.
-Or there's a great Long Shadow Generator over at Envato Market.
-It includes 64 different types of long shadow effect, works with lots of different file types, and has "hard" and "soft" shadow styles.
+Or there's a great Shadow Actions pack for Adobe Illustrator over on Envato Elements.
+It includes over 40 different kinds of shadows, and it's very easy to use.

-If you're wanting to learn how to achieve the effect yourself, read on!
+If you prefer to learn how to achieve the effect yourself, read on!

 You will need the following assets to complete this tutorial.
 Please download them before you begin, or find alternatives.